HL7/davinci-alerts/input/pagecontent/usecases.md

 ### FHIR Resources for Admission, Transfer, and Discharge Notifications

 To carry information regarding admission, transfer, and discharge event messages, the required resources for the message Bundle need to be defined.
 The core components of the Bundle are defined in the [Framework] page and include the *MessageHeader* and the "root" resource represented by the  `MessageHeader.focus`.
-For admission, transfer and discharge *Encounter* (US Core Encounter) is the focus of the event as shown in figure 6:
+For admission, transfer and discharge, the *Encounter* is the focus of the event as shown in figure 6.
+For this scenario, the Da Vinci Admit/Transfer/Discharge Notification Encounter Profile which is based on the US Core Encounter Profile is used:

 {% include img-portrait.html img="admit_message_graph1.svg" caption="Figure 6" %}

-The other "required if present" resources defined in the framework are those referenced by `MessageHeader.author`, `MessageHeader.responsible`, `MessageHeader.sender` and those referenced by the US Core Encounter Profile.
+The other "required if present" resources defined in the framework are those referenced by `MessageHeader.author`, `MessageHeader.responsible`, `MessageHeader.sender` and those referenced by the Da Vinci Admit/Transfer/Discharge Notification Encounter Profile.
 These combine to make up a 'generic' Encounter message bundle structure illustrated in figure 7 below:

 {% include img-portrait.html img="admit_message_graph2.svg" caption="Figure 7" %}